 APEAL’s focus on customer and supplier partnership programmes, throughout the material life cycle, strengthens its relationships within the value chain and champions steel as a sustainable packaging solution.

-Through Empac, the European metal packaging association that brings together more than 200 can manufacturers, suppliers and their national associations,
+Through collaborative projects with Metal Packaging Europe, the umbrella organisation for the metal packaging industry that brings together more than 200 can manufacturers, suppliers and their national associations,

 APEAL contributes to market-focused initiatives to raise awareness of steel’s sustainability credentials.